 As industry leaders continue to focus on bigger markets and bigger profits, the startup seeking disruption targets smaller, overlooked segments.
 The soon-to-be-disruptive company provides that segment with something unique that they love.
 It could be better functionality, increased access, or reduced cost.
 Whatever it is, the idea sets in and begins to grow.
-Incumbent businesses at this point don’t bat an eye or even try to compete, because they don’t see this startup that’s serving a tiny portion of the market as competition.
+Incumbent businesses at this point don’t bat an eye or even try to compete, because they don’t view as competition this startup that’s serving a tiny portion of the market.

 But what began as a popular product for a niche audience takes hold and spreads to the mainstream population.
 That’s when disruption happens.

 One great example of this is Twitter.
 Twitter was built as an SMS application for broadcasting messages to friends.
 It started as a platform for a niche community.
 Today, it has grown to be a network for information – one that even our current president has embraced and uses extensively to broadcast his thoughts, feelings, and agenda.

 Another example is Airbnb.
 Airbnb’s founders initially focused on launching at major events where hotels were impossible to come by.
 The platform then grew and evolved from serving only people in desperate need of lodging, to a viable and popular option for travelers.

 3. They refine the business model before the product.

 One major thing disruptive companies have in common (and where many companies fall short) is they create a solid business model.
 Before refining their products, they tweak their business model until it’s just right.